Eating and drinking well (nutrition)

 If you have a poor appetite, you might need to make changes to your diet.
 These changes could include eating small meals more than 3 times a day.

-Speak to a healthcare professional and ask for a referral to a dietitian if:
+Speak to a healthcare professional if:

 - you struggle to eat enough to keep a healthy weight